Another hot reading on job market sends Wall Street lower

-NEW YORK (AP) — Stocks fell broadly on Wall Street Thursday and Treasury yields rose after another hot reading on the job market raised worries that the Federal Reserve will need to continue inflicting pain on the economy in order to fight inflation.
+Stocks fell broadly on Wall Street and Treasury yields rose Thursday afternoon after another hot reading on the job market raised worries that the Federal Reserve will need to continue inflicting pain on the economy in order to fight inflation.

 The pullback came after payroll company ADP reported a bigger-than-expected increase in jobs at private companies last month.
 The U.S. government also reported that the number of Americans applying for unemployment benefits fell to the lowest level in more than three months last week.